anoma/nspec/docs/arch/system/state/resource_machine/data_structures/action.md

 ## `create`

-Given a set of input resource objects `consumedResources: Set (NullifierKey, Resource)`, a set of output resource plaintexts `createdResources: Set Resource`, and `applicationData`, including a set of application inputs required by resource logics, a proven action is computed the following way:
+Given a set of input resource objects `consumedResources: Set (NullifierKey, Resource)`, a set of output resource plaintexts `createdResources: Set Resource`, and `applicationData`, including a set of application inputs required by resource logics, a _proven_ action is computed the following way:

-1. Compute the required resource logic and compliance proofs
-2. For the compliance proofs, create a set of proof records `Set (PS.VerifyingKey, PS.Instance, PS.Proof)` and put them in `action.complianceProofs`
-3. For the logic proofs, associate each proof with the logic hash reference and the tag of the resource for which the proof is created, and put the resulting map in `action.resourceLogicProofs`
+1. For each resource, compute a resource logic proof.
+Associate each proof with the tag of the resource and the logic hash reference.
+Put the resulting map in `action.resourceLogicProofs`
+2. Partition action into compliance units and compute a compliance proof for each unit.
+Put the information about the units in `action.complianceUnits`
-4. `action.consumed = r.nullifier(nullifierKey) for r in consumedResources`
+3. `action.consumed = r.nullifier(nullifierKey) for r in consumedResources`
-5. `action.created = r.commitment() for r in createdResources`
+4. `action.created = r.commitment() for r in createdResources`
-6. `action.applicationData = applicationData`
+5. `action.applicationData = applicationData`

-An unproven action would be computed the same way, except that some resource logic proofs and compliance proofs wouldn't be computed yet.
+An _unproven_ action can be computed by skipping steps 1 and 2.

 ## Unproven and proven actions